Overview

 Managing pain

-It is common to have pain first thing in the morning or when you start to walk after resting for a while.
+It is common to have pain when you get up in the morning, or when you start to walk after resting for a while.

 The level of pain can change.
 For example, you might feel better when you keep moving.
-Your tendon might be painful when you bear weight on it after activity, such as walking or running.
+Your tendon might be painful when you put weight on it after activity such as walking or running.

 To help pain in the short term, you can try the following.